timohouben/GNN-XAI-TimeSeries-QualityControl/README.md

 The code for the integrated gradient analysis is available in the `./xai` folder.

 The script
-- `../libs/integrated_gradients.py` calculates the gradients, visualizes intermediate steps, and generates an attribution map for each sample.
+- `./xai/libs/integrated_gradients.py` calculates the gradients, visualizes intermediate steps, and generates an attribution map for each sample.

 The script
-- `../libs/integrated_gradients_analyser.py` processes the results and generates visualizations for selected samples from a selected time period.
+- `./xai/libs/integrated_gradients_analyser.py` processes the results and generates visualizations for selected samples from a selected time period.

 The config
-- `../libs/config/xai_config_20240318.yml` configures the XAI workflow.
+- `./xai/libs/config/xai_config_20240318.yml` configures the XAI workflow.

+The following scripts were used to produce the XAI results in the paper:
+- `./xai/notebooks/run_integrated_gradients_20240318.py`
+- `./xai/notebooks/run_integrated_gradients_analyser_20240318.py`

 The XAI part was developed at an earlier stage of the project and is not fully integrated into the final code.
 However, the scripts and files integrated in the `./xai` folder can be used to reproduce the XAI analysis presented in the paper with the status of the GNN model running at that time.